donmccurdy/glTF-Transform-View/README.md

-While three.js can render glTF 2.0 files out of the box with [THREE.GLTFLoader](https://threejs.org/docs/index.html#examples/en/loaders/GLTFLoader), and export them with [THREE.GLTFLoader](https://threejs.org/docs/index.html#examples/en/loaders/GLTFLoader), this approach has an important limitation: the GLTFExporter &harr; GLTFLoader round-trip processing is lossy, and doesn't support all features of glTF.
+While three.js can render glTF 2.0 files out of the box with [THREE.GLTFLoader](https://threejs.org/docs/index.html#examples/en/loaders/GLTFLoader), and export them with [THREE.GLTFLoader](https://threejs.org/docs/index.html#examples/en/loaders/GLTFLoader), this approach has an important limitation: the GLTFExporter → GLTFLoader trip is lossy, and doesn't support all features of glTF.
 For a small set of closely-controlled assets, this might be a good workflow.
 But in general, it is error-prone.

 Another alternative might be to apply changes in glTF-Transform, export with